uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Massey College

 Massey College offers a unique experience to it's fellows, with formal dinners on weekday evenings where the dress code is strictly more 'Harry Potter' than 'Slovenly Academic'.
 If you've been waiting for your chance to wear robes to school, Massey College may just be for you.
 In addition to the formal dinners, breakfast and lunch are provided cafeteria style every day except Sundays.
-Paying the [Resident Junior Fellow Fees](https://www.masseycollege.ca/admissions/junior-fellow-admissions/junior-fellow-fees/) gives Massey fellows
+Paying the [Resident Junior Fellow Fees](https://www.masseycollege.ca/admissions/junior-fellow-admissions/junior-fellow-fees/) gives Massey fellows access to their own bedroom and adjoining study, and the fee includes a house cleaning service as well as the cost of the meals.
+Massey fellows are invited to special College e

 I was a Resident Fellow for two years, and Non-Resident this year.
 The cost of living there was about $12,625 when I was there in 2016-2017 (it’s probably gone up a bit since then).
 They supply breakfast, lunch, and dinner for six days of the week (nothing is served on Sundays).
 The breakfast and lunch are always cafeteria style, but they always have hot options at these and they are quite good.
 The dinners from Monday to Friday are sit down meals that go from 6:30pm to 7:30pm, we wear gowns, and it is “formal” in that everyone has to be there on time and for the whole meal (but casual dress etc.).
 There are also “high table” dinners every two weeks that are fancy dress and food, and they are pretty fun.